BSc (Hons) Equine Science and Business (Foundation Year)

 Scholarships

 The University offers a wide range of generous fee waivers and bursaries.
-To find out more about the these, please visit the bursaries, awards and scholarships page.
+To find out more about these, please visit the bursaries, awards and scholarships page.

 Ready to take the plunge?
 Apply now